jbouffard/geopyspark/docs/guides/core-concepts.rst

 LayoutDefinition
 ----------------

-:class:`~geopyspark.geotrellis.LayoutDefinition` describes both how the rasters are orginized in a layer as well as the area covered by the grid.
+:class:`~geopyspark.geotrellis.LayoutDefinition` represents both how the rasters are orginized in a layer as well as the area covered by the grid.

 .. code:: python3